awsdocs/nice-dcv-user-guide/doc_source/client-linux.md

 # Linux Client<a name="client-linux"></a>

-The Linux client runs natively on the operating system and let you to connect to NICE DCV sessions hosted on Windows and Linux NICE DCV servers\.
+The Linux client runs natively on the operating system\.
+You can use it to connect to NICE DCV sessions that are hosted on Windows and Linux NICE DCV servers\.

-The Linux client is installed on a Linux client computer using a software package\.
+You install the Linux client on a Linux client computer using a software package\.
 The software package installs all required packages and their dependencies, and performs the required client configuration\.

-For more information about connecting to a NICE DCV session using the Linux client, see [Connecting to a NICE DCV Session Using the Linux Client](using-connecting-linux.md)\.
+For instructions on how to connect to a NICE DCV session using the Linux client, see [Connecting to a NICE DCV session using the Linux client](using-connecting-linux.md)\.

 **To install the Linux client**

 1. The software packages are digitally signed with a secure GPG signature\.
-To allow the package manager to verify the package signature, you must import the NICE GPG key\.
-Open a terminal window and import the NICE GPG key\.
+To allow the package manager to verify the package signature, import the NICE GPG key\.
+To do this, open a terminal window and import the NICE GPG key\.
    + RHEL 7\.x/8\.x, CentOS 7\.x/8\.x, and SUSE Linux Enterprise 15

      ```